Skip to main content

 Building for native with SDK installed

-When the build is successful, install the native artifact onto a simulator or a device of your choice.
+When the build is successful, download the .apk file and drag it into your emulator or install it on a device of your choice.

 Trigger a web deploy build